ohdamnitsnikki/new-parent/README.md

 3. Third one is regarding babies health.
 <img
   src="assets/images/baby-care.PNG"
-  alt="Index desktop"
-  title="Index desktop"
-  style="display: block; margin: 0 auto; max-width: 600px">
+  alt="Baby Care information cards" title="Baby Care information cards" style="display: block; margin: 0 auto; max-width: 500px">

 ### Must Haves

 * Must haves has four informational cards with a heading named after the item(s) you should buy, and linked pictures of the item(s) and when clicked the picture opens up a new window showing where you can buy it and a text section telling the user what it’s good for.

 <img
-  src="assets/images/must-haves-phone.PNG"
-  alt="Must haves phone view"
-  title="Must Haves phone view"
+  src="assets/images/must-haves.PNG"
-  style="display: block; margin: 0 auto; max-width: 200px">
+  alt="Must haves information cards" title="Must Haves information cards" style="display: block; margin: 0 auto; max-width: 350x">

 ### Tips and Tricks